alexenriquent/motion-planning/README.md

 5. The fourth line is the number of obstacles in the environment.
 6. Each line in the next k lines represents an obstacle and consists of 4 real numbers.
 The first two numbers represent the X and Y position of the upper-left vertex of the rectangle, while the last two represent the X and Y position of the lower-right vertex of the rectangle.

-**Output format.** Your program should output the path to a file with the following format.
+**Output.** The program outputs the path to a file with the following format.

-1. The file consists of m+2 lines, where m is the number of primitive steps in your path.
+1. The file consists of m+2 lines, where m is the number of primitive steps in the path.
 2. The first line is the number of line-segments.
 3. The second line is the initial configuration.
 4. The next m lines are the end configuration of each primitive step.